Journey to Atlantis: Track layout

 Journey to Atlantis begins as the boat is propelled via friction drives into a water flume meant to resemble an underwater canal.
 A siren beckons the boat closer until the mythical realm of Atlantis comes into view.
 The boat enters the city and all appears well, but soon the siren's true form is revealed, and the boat is carried up and out of the temple on a roller coaster chain lift hill.
-After a left-hand U-turn the boat starts up a second lift hill, entering a dry flume at the top of the hill that carries the boat to the large splash-down drop.
+After a left-hand U-turn the boat starts up a second lift hill while the Beetlejuice theme plays, entering a dry flume at the top of the hill that carries the boat to the large splash-down drop.
 The attraction's on-ride camera captures the boat's photograph as it slides down to the water below.

 The boat makes a right-hand U-turn leading to a short drop with a large splash and a final lift hill that leads back into the temple for one final encounter with the siren.
 At the top of this lift hill, the boat is now on a roller-coaster-type track.
 The boat escapes from the siren into the darkness, down a spiraling drop to the left before swooping up and landing in a final splash-down pool.
 The boat makes one final U-turn to the right before returning to the station.

 SeaWorld San Diego

 The second Atlantis opened in 2004 at SeaWorld San Diego.
 This version lacks the large interior scenes that the Orlando version includes; but makes up for it with the addition of a much larger roller coaster ride.
 Also, the boats on this version have individual lap-bars.
+In November 2024, SeaWorld San Diego announced that Journey to Atlantis would be getting an update in 2025.